 4. Save or invest any excess.
 This is the fun part of scarcity budgeting!
 (Yes, I’m serious).
 If my checking account grows too large (because I haven’t been spending that much on regular expenses), I save or invest.
 This “found money” contributes to my other financial goals and gives me an unexpected financial boost.

 That’s my approach to scarcity budgeting in four steps.
 For me, this budgeting approach has worked wonders.
 Because I do not have excess money in my checking at any given time, I am not tempted to spend.
-Importantly, I rarely use credit cards because I have struggled with credit card debt in the past - which I’ll address in a future post.
+Importantly, I rarely use credit cards because I have struggled with credit card debt in the past.

 Do you use scarcity budgeting?
 Is there another approach to budgeting that you prefer?
 Or, are you one of the financial unicorns who doesn’t budget yet still manages to build wealth?
 Let me know!